RRoggia/rroggia.github.io/notes/accelerate.md

 2. Higher quality decision making due to more information available and the ability to easily reverse wrong decisions, since the culture is more transparent and open.
 3. The cultural norms are likely to do a better job with people.
 Problems are more rapidly discovered and improved.

-When trying to build a construct they found that the only valid and reliable construct didn't consider *Change fail rate*., so software delivery performance only considers Delivery lead time, deployment frequency and time to restore.
+When trying to build a construct they found that the only valid and reliable construct didn't consider *Change fail rate*.
+So software delivery performance only considers *Delivery lead time*, *Deployment frequency* and *Time to restore*.
 But, consider that *Change fail rate* is highly correlated with the construct.

 Reliability and ability to quickly innovate are two culture characteristics that are connected.
 These culture characteristics positively impacts software delivery and organizational performance.
 For example, a company that uses failures to improve their information flow instead of looking for a responsible for the problem are more likely due to their culture to have better software delivery and organizational performance.